-In this quick guide I will explain a little about volunteering, what to expect, how to get involved and some general tips.
+In this guide you can learn a little about volunteering, what to expect, how to get involved and some general tips.

 What is volunteering?